api3dao/airnode/packages/admin/README.md

 The CLI connects to [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract, which address is derived from the current chain.
 You can optionally specify the contract address yourself by providing optional `airnodeRrp` command argument with address of the deployed contract on your targeted chain.

-Commands that require `mnemonic` will make an on-chain transaction (with the exception of `derive-sponsor-wallet`).
+Commands that require `mnemonic` will make an on-chain transaction.
 The application will derive the account from the mnemonic with default ethereum derivation path `m/44'/60'/0'/0/0`, but you can override this by `derivationPath` flag.
 Make sure that the wallet that is associated with the mnemonic is funded on the target chain.
 The application will not exit until the transaction is confirmed.